This San Francisco-Based Medical Startup Wants to Change the Way DC Uses Primary Care | Washingtonian (DC)

 The startup aims to revolutionize the primary care experience by combining technology and medicine, and it opened its first DC location this week across from City Center.

-“The traditional health system is broken,” says Nate Favini, the medical lead for Forward, which was started in 2016 by former Google and Uber staffers.
+“The traditional health system is broken,” says Nate Favini, chief medical officer for Forward, which was started in 2016 by former Google and Uber staffers.
 “It’s all about sick care and reactive care, and it’s not about prevention and being proactive.”

 Forward flips that by making the experience a collaborative one between the doctor and patient.
 It’s a flat fee of $149 and is independent of insurance, so that means no copays.
 This includes unlimited visits, so rather than waiting until you’re sick to go to the doctor (which, come on, we all do), you can come in as often as you’d like to consult with your doctor on a health plan and work together on things like nutrition and chronic issues.